 During the Intervention

-In turn, everyone reads what they have written for the loved one.
-He or she needs to hear specific examples of how the addiction has caused pain in the lives of everyone that is involved with the intervention.
-Every letter should end with what that person is going to do or stop doing.
+At a predetermined place and time, the addicted loved one is invited to the intervention, which is now preferred over the surprise or ambush method.
+Once there, they sit with all of the participants who will share their concerns, everyone reading what they have written for the loved one.
+They need to hear specific examples of how the addiction has caused pain in the lives of everyone who is involved with the intervention, along with their concerns about what will happen to their loved one if they continue in their addiction.
+Every letter should include what that person is going to do or stop doing, setting healthy boundaries.
 If the loved one does not accept the help that is offered then everyone must stand by their decisions, whether it means cutting off any financial assistance or even stopping visits with other family members.
 If the loved one leaves the meeting and refuses the treatment plan, interventionists can help assist with the next steps that are involved.

 If your loved one has refused help, professional counseling may also be needed to learn how to stay firm regarding the consequences that you had agreed had to happen.
 For example, if your loved one shows up at your door in a week begging for money, you have to be strong enough to offer a ride to the treatment center but refuse to hand over any money.
 Staying firm during this process is what will eventually show your loved one that you are serious about the deal.
-Eventually, he or she may begin to realize that the only option is to agree to the addiction intervention plan that you have offered.
+Eventually, they may begin to realize that the only option is to agree to the addiction intervention plan that you have offered.

 This can be emotionally difficult for family members, however, so it’s important to know that it’s perfectly normal to feel a full range of emotions during this time.
 From anger to frustration to guilt and even grief, all of your feelings are completely valid.
 It is a great help to have an individual therapist you can speak to about your experience during this time to help you process your emotions and provide you with tools to handle a difficult time well.